karimboubouh/AGP/README.md

 # How it works

+Graph protocol

 The CoreGraph adopts the concept of Undirected relationship to store informamtion between node, all edge are discovered through shared informamtion by nodes,

+PersistentActor: Is a persistent, stateful actor that is able to persist events to a journal and can react to them in a thread-safe manner.
+It can be used to implement both command as well as event sourced actors.
+When a persistent actor is started or restarted, journaled messages are replayed to that actor so that it can recover its state from these messages.

+Serializing an actor
+// create a serializable Stock class
+@SerialVersionUID(123L)
+class Actor(var symbol: String, var price: BigDecimal) extends Serializable {
+  override def toString = f"$symbol%s is ${price.toDouble}%.2f"

+Ochestrator

+DirectedGraphApplication